Panakkara Kudumbam: Plot

 Muthaiya and Velaayi are lovers.
-However, Muthaiya marries the daughter of a rich, but an equally sick man; since, the rich man's daughter rejected him during the wedding day.
-Muthaiya eyes a second wife, transferring the wealth, to Chennai, for treating his father-in law.
+However, Muthaiya marries the daughter of a rich, ailing man.
+Since the rich man's daughter rejected him on the wedding day, Muthaiya eyes a second wife, transferring the wealth, to Chennai, for treating his father-in law.
 The rich man dies, after one year.
 Muthiah's wife gave birth to a girl, named Rani.
 Muthiah harasses his wife consistently, due to the wealth inherited, by his wife.
 Velaayi, manages to know Muthaiya's address in Chennai, from his uncle.
 Providing a letter to Muthaiya, which invited his wife.
 Muthaiya plans a plot with intentions to murder, his wife; excusing himself to a visit in the temple, instead delivering a letter to Velaayi.

 While travelling towards the temple via a boat, the boat is capsized with the help of Velaayi, as a part of Muthiah's plan.
 Muthiah manages to save himself and his daughter.
 He secretly sends money to look after his daughter, marrying Velaayi.
 As years pass by, Muthaiya visits Rani, his daughter, without Velaayi's knowledge.
 Rani and Sivagami, study in the same college.
 One day, Thambi a.k.a.
 Nalla Thambi visits his sister, Sivagami, in her hostel.
 Both the siblings including Rani, get acquainted.
 Rani and Sivagami, finish their studies, returning to their respective villages.